 The first interim analysis in the TIGeR-PaC study at the 26th event of the specified events (deaths), was completed in March 2023, with the Data Monitoring Committee recommending a continuation of the study.
 The TIGeR-PaC study's primary endpoint is a 6-month OS benefit with secondary endpoints including reduced side effects versus standard of care.
 The data was first presented at the 2023 American Association for Cancer Research Annual Meeting in April 2023 and then as a Late Breaker Oral Presentation with additional secondary endpoint data at the 2023 European Society of Medical Oncology World Congress on Gastrointestinal Cancer in June 2023.
-The second interim analysis for this study will be triggered by the 52nd event, which is estimated to occur in late 2024.
-The second interim data read out would follow thereafter, with the timing for such read out depending on customary factors such as time needed for analysis.
+The second interim analysis for this study will be triggered by the 52nd event, which is estimated to occur in late 2024 or early 2025.
+The second interim data readout would follow thereafter, with the timing for such readout depending on customary factors such as time needed for analysis.
+We are also aiming to complete patient enrollment in the TIGeR-PaC study during 2025.